 Metro area population rank: 52

-If you’re looking to move to one of these places, how much of a difference does it make that it lacks a major-league sports team?
+As you can see, there are still plenty of reasons to move to these amazing cities.
+But how much of a difference does it make that it lacks a major-league sports team?
 Actually, not a lot, according to quality-of-life researcher Bert Sperling at BestPlaces.

 “A major-league team in your favorite sport is a plus, but it’s often far down the list of must-haves in a new place to live,” Sperling said.